jthomaschewski/advent-of-code/README.md

 # Advent of Code Solutions

-Just my personal solutions.
+These are my personal solutions to the [Advent of Code](https://adventofcode.com/) challenges.
-Don't expect good code - I use AOC mainly for learning new languages
+Please note that the code is primarily for learning new languages, so don't expect perfection.

 ## 2022